NeuromatchAcademy/course-content-dl/projects/README.md

 # **Important deadlines**

 * project day 1:    by end of your project time, please submit your group name and group members via this [Airtable link](https://airtable.com/shrZ341XOB4CSO9wh).
 We will use this immediately to match your group with a project TA.
-* project day 11:   by end of your project time, please submit your abstract via this [Airtable link]() (not yet available).
+* project day 11:   by end of your project time, please submit your abstract via this [Airtable link](https://airtable.com/shrJZuCmrPRRjbYpE).
 * project day 14:   by end of your project time, please submit your slides via this [Airtable link]() (not yet available).

 **Presentations** — Start preparing project presentation after day 11